daniel-idowu-01/daniel-idowu-01/README.md

 - 🔭 I’m currently working on **a web app that integrates chatgpt to our daily social media applications**

-- 🌱 I’m currently learning **React Native** as I want to add mobile development to my skills
+- 🌱 I’m currently learning **Backend Development** as I aim to be a fullstack develope

 - 👯 I’m looking to collaborate on **challenging projects**

-- 💬 Ask me about **HTML semantics, advanced CSS, Javascript, Data Structures and Algorithm, React, Tailwind, APIs, Frontend Development**
+- 💬 Ask me about **Data Structures and Algorithm,  APIs, Frontend Development, Server-side web development**

 - 📫 How to reach me **danielidowu414@gmail.com**

-- ⚡ Fun fact **I love to play games, football and watch movies**
+- ⚡ Fun fact **Listening to music while coding makes me 2x more productive**

 <h3 align="left">Connect with me:</h3>
 <p align="left">